OpenNMT/OpenNMT-tf/scripts/wmt/README.md

 ## Steps

-The following instructions are for replicating the result from scratch; skip the bottom for a "Lazy run" using pre-calculated components.
+The following instructions are for replicating the result from scratch; skip to the bottom for a "Lazy run" using pre-calculated components.

 ### Installing SentencePiece

-NMT models perform better if words are represented sub-words, since this helps the out-of-vocabulary problem.
+NMT models perform better if words are represented as sub-words, since this helps the out-of-vocabulary problem.
 [SentencePiece](https://arxiv.org/pdf/1808.06226.pdf) is a powerful end-to-end tokenizer that allows the learning of subword units from raw data.
 [We will install SentencePiece from source](https://github.com/google/sentencepiece#c-from-source) rather than via `pip install`, since the `spm_train` command used for training a SentencePiece model is not installed via pip but has to be built from the C++.

-Installation instructions are available [here](https://github.com/google/sentencepiece#c-from-source) but an example is reproduced below (for a Tensorflow Docker container built from latest-gpu-py3 image, running ubuntu 16.04; Tensorflow Docker images are [here](https://hub.docker.com/r/tensorflow/tensorflow/), a beginner's tutorial on Docker and containerisation is [here](https://docker-curriculum.com/))
+Installation instructions are available [here](https://github.com/google/sentencepiece#c-from-source) but an example is reproduced below (for a TensorFlow Docker container built from latest-gpu-py3 image, running Ubuntu 16.04; TensorFlow Docker images are [here](https://hub.docker.com/r/tensorflow/tensorflow/), a beginner's tutorial on Docker and containerisation is [here](https://docker-curriculum.com/))

 ```bash
 apt-get install cmake pkg-config libprotobuf9v5 protobuf-compiler libprotobuf-dev libgoogle-perftools-dev